cbcrg/tcoffee/docs/tcoffee_manual.rst

 There are many reasons why you may need a structure.
 T-Coffee contains a powerful utility named extract_from_pdb that makes it possible to fetch the PDB coordinates of a structure or its FASTA sequence without requiring a local installation.

-By default, extract_from_pdb will start looking for the structure in the current directory; it will then look it up locally (PDB_DIR) and eventually try to fetch it from the web (via a wget to www.rcsb.org).
+By default, the option extract_from_pdb will start looking for the structure in the current directory; it will then look it up locally (PDB_DIR) and eventually try to fetch it from the web (via a wget to www.rcsb.org).
 All these settings can be customized using environment variables (see the last section).

 Fetching a PDB structure